 If you had an organ transplant, your only option to secure a new burial insurance policy is to take out a guaranteed issue life insurance policy.
+It is the type of insurance for transplant patients.
 It is also called no-questions-asked life insurance.
 These policies do not have health questions, and they do not check your medical history in any way.

-Guaranteed issue life insurance coverage is also called whole life insurance.
+Guaranteed final expense insurance coverage is also called whole life insurance.

-The idea behind guaranteed issue life insurance is to cover your final expenses to have peace of mind that your end of life expenses will not be a burden to your family.
+The idea behind guaranteed life insurance policy is to cover your final expenses to have peace of mind that your end of life expenses will not be a burden to your family.